MopigamesYT/anxietymod/scenes/act1.md

 `bb({eyes:"wat_2"});`

-b: wha?
+b: whar

 `hong({body:"phone1", eyes:"anger", mouth:"anger"});`

-h: I'm going to say YES to that party,
+h: I'm going to say YES to that orgy,

 {{if _.act1g=="go"}}
 h: NOT because you want me to, but because *I* want to.